 Once surveying was complete, work began on the "road" that would include a two-track roadbed and nine tunnels.
 In early 1884, work began on the tunnels.
 Construction proceeded through 1884 and into 1885 (workmen received \$1.25 for a ten-hour workday).
 However, when financier J.P.
-Morgan became a director of the Vanderbilt's New York City and Hudson River Railroad (NYC&HRRR's president, Morgan sold the SPRR's right-of-way to the Pennsylvania RR.
+Morgan became a director of the Vanderbilt's New York City and Hudson River Railroad (NYC&HR-RR) things would change.
+With the cooperation of the NYC&HRRR's president, Morgan sold the SPRR's right-of-way to the Pennsylvania RR.
 With \$10 million spent and twenty-six lives lost, work came to an abrupt stop.
-The abandoned project came to be known as "Vanderbilt's Folly".
+The abandoned project came to be known as "Vanderbilt's Folly."